CristopherNim/WGU-D206/D213/D213_Task_2.md

 # **Part I:  Research Question**

 ### A.
-1. The company leaders want to know if the comments are positive or negative on the amazon, yelp, and IMBD websites.
+1. The company leaders want an accurate model to predict if the comments are negative or positive for a given product.
+This will allow the leaders to see how the products is doing based on user comments.
 2. The goals of the data analysis is to create a model with an accuracy of 70%.
 3. Keras is a tool for constructing neural networks framework based on TensorFlow.
 Keras can be used for text classification tasks and can be trained for valuable predictions on text sequences.
+3a.
+Long Short-Term Memory (_LSTM_) is a specific neural network that can be trained for text sequential on our dataset.
+LSTM can be slow trained and can be trained on GPU hardware.

 # **Part II:  Data Preparation**